AnikaMeem/AnikaMeem/README.md

 - 🔭 I’m currently working on Machine Learning and Deep Learning.
 Cryptocurrency is my thesis Project.
 Research on AI topic.
 - 🌱 I’m currently learning Adobe Illustration, Node.Js.
-- 👯 I have pretty good knowledge on HTML, CSS, C, Python, Javascript, Django, GUI, Wordpress, Keras, Tensorflow, Image Processing, Data Science.
+- 👯 I have pretty good knowledge on HTML, CSS, C, Python, Javascript, Django, GUI, Wordpress, PHP, MySql, Keras, Tensorflow, Image Processing, Data Science.
 - ⚡ Fun facts😄: A blank canvas who is chasing for learning and training.
 I love to learn about new topics.
 Still a newbie in this development sector.

 - Loading.....!!!